gcallah/BookReviews/hume.md

 accruing from free trade, he also argued that nations tied by trade would be less likely to go to war with each other.

+Hume the racist

+Hume contra gov. debt (196)

+“their property is the most precarious of any” (197)

+Hume on bondholders:
+“sink into the lethargy of a stupid in pampered luxury, without spirit, ambition, or enjoyment” (199)

+“animate them with a spirit of avarice and industry, art and luxury” (205)

+The last chapter sums up the case for Hume as a significant figure in the history of economic thought.

+“Hume is without equal among philosopher economists; to grasp the full compass of his economic analysis demands a careful reading of his entire oeuvre and a concerted effort to situate his economics within his philosophical tenets” (209)

 In conclusion, while I have quibbles with various particulars in this book, it is nevertheless an interesting survey of Hume's economic thought, which makes a convincing case that his importance as an economist has been underestimated.
 I